-Awards are subject to vesting provisions providing for 100 percent vesting at the end of the performance period, in the case of performance units, and at the end of the time period, in the case of restricted units and restricted stock, in each case as set by the Compensation Committee in the particular award.
+Awards under the Plan are subject to vesting provisions providing for 100% vesting at the end of the performance period, in the case of performance units, and at the end of the time period, in the case of restricted units and restricted stock, in each case as set by the Compensation Committee in the particular award.

-The discussion that follows focuses on our compensation programs that were in effect during 2020, which would include our 2006 Performance Unit Plan and our 2020 Performance Unit Plan.
+The discussion that follows focuses on our compensation programs that were in effect during 2021, which would include our 2021 LTI Plan and our legacy 2006 Performance Unit Plan and our 2020 Performance Unit Plans.
 References to "Performance Unit Plans" in that discussion refer to both the 2006 and 2020 Performance Unit Plans.
+Collectively, all plans are referred to as "Incentive Plans."